 Before joining Kresge in 2008, Caroline served for five years as a program officer at the Lumina Foundation in Indianapolis where she worked to create opportunities for low-income, minority and first-generation students to enter college and complete their undergraduate degrees.

 A graduate of the University of Virginia, Caroline holds a master’s degree in philanthropic studies and a certificate in nonprofit management from the Lilly Family School of Philanthropy at Indiana University.
-She is an instructor for The Grantmaking School at Grand Valley State University, previously chaired the Emerging Practitioners in Philanthropy National Board of Advisors, and currently serves on the boards of the Council of Michigan Foundations and Grantmakers for Education.
+She is an instructor for The Grantmaking School at Grand Valley State University, previously chaired the Emerging Practitioners in Philanthropy National Board of Advisors, and currently serves on the board of the Council of Michigan Foundations and chairs the Grantmakers for Education board.

 Photo: Douglas Schaible

 Chantel RushSenior Program Officer Specialties: American Cities, Inclusive recovery and growth

 Chantel M. Rush is a senior program officer with The Kresge Foundation’s American Cities Program.
 Her grantmaking portfolio includes the foundation’s efforts to catalyze more effective community and economic development practice that expands opportunities for people with low incomes in American cities.

 Chantel stewards Kresge’s grantmaking to support: knowledge exchange among community development practitioners; national community development intermediaries; innovative and scalable community development solutions; pioneering research; and city-based dialogues aimed at promoting effective practice and policy.
 Chantel also stewards the foundation’s place-based work in Memphis, Tennessee and New Orleans, Louisiana.

 Chantel joined the foundation in 2015, working as a special assistant to Kresge President and CEO Rip Rapson.